There are 6 LEED Credentials and the LEED Fellow designation

 - LEED AP ND: For those who plan and develop communities that are walkable and sustainable.

-The green building industry is expected to reach $248 billion by 2016, and the demand for qualified, accredited individuals will only increase.
+The green building industry is expected to reach over $303 billion and grow by 10.26% from 2018-2023, and the demand for qualified, accredited individuals will only increase.
 Prepare yourself by taking any of our LEED exam prep classes, and get ready to showcase a professional ability and commitment to the green building industry, with credentials recognized all over the world.

 Browse our leading online LEED Exam Prep options:

 Our mission is to help professionals like you advance their careers and earn LEED credentials because it helps advance the green building movement.
 If you’re ready to become a LEED professional, start with one of our best-selling online tools to help you earn the LEED Green Associate or LEED AP credential.
 That is what we do, and we would like to help you too.
-For only $247, you can get unlimited access to all of our LEED and WELL exam prep study tools for an entire year.
+For only $247, you can get unlimited access to all of our LEED and WELL exam prep study tools and continuing education courses for an entire year!
 Click here to learn more.